farsep/ForoHub/README.md

 # Final Challenge API Documentation

 ## Overview
-This API is part of the final challenge for Alura, designed to demonstrate proficiency in Java, SQL, Spring Boot, and Maven.
+This API is part of the final challenge for Oracle One, designed to demonstrate proficiency in Java, SQL, Spring Boot, and Maven.
 It provides a platform for managing user profiles and supports various operations such as creating, retrieving, updating, and deleting user information.

 ## Technologies Used
 - **Java**: Core programming language ☕